pnp/blog/content/post/office-add-ins-community-call-november-10-2021.md

 shape, line and text box\" sample code on Script Lab, unlike what happens with all other samples there, I get an error.
 Could it be because I am not in the Office Insider Program?**\
-Yes, these are preview APIs right now, so most likely, you\'ll need to use the insider version of Office to work with them.
+Yes, these are preview APIs right now, so most likely, you'll need to use the insider version of Office to work with them.
 You can sign up for Office Insider at <https://insider.office.com/>.
 **Is there an API we can use for previewing files in Office on the web?**\
-If you intend to render something such as a thumbnail preview, then no, we don\'t have any APIs around this today.
+If you intend to render something such as a thumbnail preview, then no, we don't have any APIs around this today.
 However, it would be great to learn more about your scenario.
 Please consider submitting a feature request for this at <https://aka.ms/m365dev-suggestions>.
 If you intend to read a file then this is possible.
 Please refer to the [OneDrive file